z31r4m/Instacast-RemoteBuddy-Behavior/README.md

 ## QuickStart

-- Download the zip of the rule.
+- Download the zip.
 Clone at your peril.
 - Import into Remote Buddy
 - Enjoy